 Section 13.5 Management and/or the Human Resources Department shall make a good faith effort to complete investigations into alleged offenses and to provide notification of hearing to Employees within thirty (30) calendar days from becoming aware of the alleged offense.
+A disciplinary action report should be offered to the employee within seven (7) calendar days of completion of a final pre-action or pre-termination hearing resulting in discipline or termination.
 Upon Management providing written notice of a delay in the process stated above, Management will be given additional time.
 The written notice shall provide the Employee with an estimated date when the process shall be completed.